-Under voltage lockout is internally set at 2.5V, but can be increased using the enable pin.
-The output voltage startup ramp is controlled by the slow start pin that can also be configured for sequencing/tracking.
-An open drain power good signal indicates the output is within 94% to 107% of its nominal voltage.
+Undervoltage lockout is internally set at 2.5 V, but it can be increased using the enable pin.
+The output voltage startup ramp is controlled by the slow-start pin that can also be configured for sequencing and tracking.
+An open-drain power good signal indicates the output is within 94% to 107% of its nominal voltage.

-A wide switching frequency range allows efficiency and external component size to be optimized.
-Frequency fold back and thermal shutdown protects the part during an overload condition.
+A wide switching frequency range allows efficiency and optimization of external component size.
+Frequency foldback and thermal shutdown protects the part during an overload condition.